-Ms. Tropper is a Fellow with the ASA—the highest honor ASA bestows.
-She has a specialty in Fine Art accredited by the American Society of Appraisers, an international multi-disciplinary organization that educates tests and accredits appraisers.
-The Society has a mandatory reaccreditation program for all its senior members and Ms. Tropper is in compliance with that program.
+Ms. Tropper is a Fellow with the ASA—the highest honor the ASA bestows.
+She has a specialty in Fine Art accredited by the American Society of Appraisers, an international multi-disciplinary organization that educates, tests, and accredits appraisers.
+The Society has a mandatory reaccreditation program for all of its senior members and Ms. Tropper is in compliance with that program.

 Organizational and Society Activities

-She was the ASA representative to The Appraisal Foundation Advisory Council (TAFAC) for nine years serving as the Chair of the Working Group on Personal Property and the Chair of the Appraisal Standards Board Issues Committee.
+She was the ASA representative to The Appraisal Foundation Advisory Council (TAFAC) for nine years, serving as Chair of the Working Group on Personal Property and Chair of the Appraisal Standards Board Issues Committee.
 She served as Chair of TAFAC in 2011.
 She was a member of the Advisory Task Force for the Appraisal Standards Board for revision of the Personal Property Standards in The Uniform Standards of Professional Appraisal Practice (USPAP).
-For the past three years she has been a member of the Personal Property Resource Panel of The Appraisal Foundation and currently serves as past Council Chair.
+For the past three years, she has been a member of the Personal Property Resource Panel of The Appraisal Foundation and currently serves as past Council Chair.

-She is an instructor for ASA Principles of Valuation courses: Communicating an Appraisal—Report Writing; and The Legal and Regulatory Environment for Appraisal.
+Ms. Tropper is an Adjunct Professor of at George Washington University where she teaches a course on the art market.
+She is also an instructor for ASA Principles of Valuation courses: Communicating an Appraisal—Report Writing; and The Legal and Regulatory Environment for Appraisal.
 She worked on the redesign of the four principles of valuation courses for the Society’s education program.
 She is also the author of ASA’s personal property Report Writing Update course, a course on Fair Market Value for personal property appraisers, and is the senior editor for a series of monographs on valuation practices and theory.

-Locations where she has taught include the Rhode Island School of Design, Pratt University, the University of Chicago, Northwestern University, the University of California at Irvine, the University of Georgia, SUNY at Purchase, the University of Chicago, and the Massachusetts College of Art and Design.
+Further locations where she has taught include the Rhode Island School of Design, Pratt University, the University of Chicago, Northwestern University, the University of California at Irvine, the University of Georgia, SUNY at Purchase, and the Massachusetts College of Art and Design.
 She is an AQB-Certified USPAP Instructor and has taught courses to personal property appraisers for the American Society of Appraisers, other appraisal organizations, and private firms.

-She received a B.A. in Art History and Political Economy from Sweet Briar College in Sweet Briar, Virginia and her Master of Arts in Art History from the George Washington University, Washington, D.C.
-She also has a Master of Arts in International Studies from The Johns Hopkins University Paul Nitze School of Advanced International Studies, Bologna, Italy and Washington, D.C.
-In addition to her academic background as an art historian, Ms. Tropper has also taken practical classes in the fine arts at the Corcoran School of Art and Design, the Smithsonian Institution, Pyramid Atlantic, and the Maryland College of Art and Design.
+She received a B.A. in Art History and Political Economy from Sweet Briar College in Sweet Briar, Virginia and her Master of Arts in Art History from the George Washington University in Washington, D.C.
+She also has a Master of Arts in International Studies from The Johns Hopkins University Paul Nitze School of Advanced International Studies in Bologna, Italy and Washington, D.C.
+In addition to her academic background as an art historian, Ms. Tropper has taken practical classes in the fine arts at the Corcoran School of Art and Design, the Smithsonian Institution, Pyramid Atlantic, and the Maryland College of Art and Design.